 - Exchange rate margin.
 The account provider will often charge a bit extra on top of the real currency exchange rate to make a profit when converting USD to a foreign currency and vice versa.

 - If you can trade options.
 Can you trade ETOs and ETFs as well as stocks, and in which markets?
 Only some international stock trading accounts let you trade options.

 - Trading platform.
-Is smartphone compatibility in the form of a mobile app an important feature or are you happy with a browser-based platform?
+Does the broker offer web-based trading only, or is there a dedicated mobile app available too?
 Either way, the trading platform should be easy to use.
+If you’re an experienced trader, you may want to look for a provider with a desktop trading platform.
 You should also be able to access account services such as tax, profit and loss and dividend reporting tools quickly and easily.